martinfrances107/adventOfCode2023/README.md

           using .sum() and str::to_digits(10)
            part 2
            I delayed until a good solution could be found.
-           A clean implementation uses .find and rfind() -- reverse find.
+           A clean implementation uses .find and .rfind() -- reverse find.
            Also of intrest I collected into a BTree so I could extract the last and the first.